zeditor01/cdc_examples/documents/deploy_cdc_vsam.md

 Classic CDC for VSAM is a CDC Capture Source only.
 It does not have CDC Apply functionality.

 <b>Aside:</b> Classic CDC for VSAM is licensed seperately from Classic CDC for IMS.
 However, these two
 products share a lot of common components.
-The sister document [3.
-Setting up Classic CDC for IMS.](C003_cdcims.md) follows the same pattern as this worked example for much of the setup work, but has differences with regard to the services to access IMS and capture changes from IMS.
+The sister document [Setting up Classic CDC for IMS.](https://github.com/zeditor01/cdc_examples/blob/main/documents/deploy_cdc_ims.md) follows the same pattern as this worked example for much of the setup work, but has differences with regard to the services to access IMS and capture changes from IMS.

 CDC Replication is a set of products that implement a common data replication architecture spanning